t288matt/vatsim-chaos/USER_GUIDE.md

 ---

-*This user guide covers all aspects of the ATC Conflict Analysis System.
+*This user guide covers all aspects of the ATC Conflict Generation System.
 For technical details, refer to the README.md and ARCHITECTURE.md files.*